Haa District

-Haa District (Dzongkha: ཧཱ་རྫོང་ཁག།; Wylie: Haa rzong-khag; alternative spellings include "Ha") is one of the 20 dzongkhag or districts comprising Bhutan.
-An alternative name for the district is "Hidden-Land Rice Valley."
+Haa District (Dzongkha: ཧཱ་རྫོང་ཁག།; Wylie: Haa rzong-khag; alternative spellings include "Ha", also called "Hidden-Land Rice Valley.") is one of the 20 dzongkhag or districts comprising Bhutan.
 It the second least-populated dzongkhag in the country after Gasa.

 The most-spoken language of the district is Dzongkha, the official and national language of Bhutan.

 The river Haa Chhu, originating at Jomolhari mountain, flows through the district.

 Mystical history of Haa

 The name Haa (pronounced "hah"), as well as the more ancient name Has (Dzongkha: ཧས་; Wylie: Has; pronounced "hay"), connotes esoteric hiddenness.
-Haa's major feature is the Haa Valley, a steep north-south valley with a narrow floor.
+Haa's major feature is the Haa Valley, a steep north–south valley with a narrow floor.
 The district is presided over by three mountains collectively referred as "Three Brothers" -- Jampelyang, Chana-Dorji, and Chenrezig.

 Black, White, and Haa Gonpa temples

 Local historians maintain that two important temples in Haa District, the Black Temple (lhakhang Nagpo) and the White Temple (lhakhang karpo), were built at the same time as Kyerchu Temple in Paro in the 7th century AD.
 The two temples can be found near each other at the sacred site known as Miri Punsum, or "The Three Brother Hills".
-A third temple, Haa Gonpa, was built further up the valley at the site where a lame pigeon, actually a bodhisattva in disguised form, was found by a local farmer who was drawn to the spot by a mysterious fire seen on several successive nights and by the unexplained sounds of oboes and trumpets (musical instruments closely associated with Bhutanese and Tibetan monasteries).
+A third temple, Haa Gonpa, was built further up the valley at the site where, according to legend, a bodhisattva, disguised as a lame pigeon, was found by a local farmer who was drawn to the spot by a mysterious fire seen on several successive nights and by the unexplained sounds of oboes and trumpets (musical instruments closely associated with Bhutanese and Tibetan monasteries).

 During the 10th day of the 11th month of the Bhutanese calendar (see Tibetan calendar), liturgical ceremonies worshipping Amitabha Buddha are held at Haa Gonpa temple.

 Sacred oak and the upper house

-Near the Black Temple there are two houses near a sacred oak tree where the local deity once appeared as a winged creature, scaring the local people (the valley is divided into a number of areas, each under the influence of a particular local deity predating the arrival of Buddhism — see Bön religion).
+According to legend, near the Black Temple there are two houses close to a sacred oak tree where the local deity once appeared as a winged creature, scaring the local people (the valley is divided into a number of areas, each under the influence of a particular local deity predating the arrival of Buddhism — see Bön religion).
 The residents of the two houses gave offerings to the local deity.
 The local deity, now appeased, visited the upper house while neglecting the lower.
-The jealous owner of the lower house began an inter-house feud in which a man of the upper house was killed.
+The jealous owner of the lower house began a feud in which a man of the upper house was killed.
 Every year 11th lunar month a series of special mystical practices are performed in the upper house for a week.